In

 One

-type of pods is made up of mothers and their calves.
-These maternity pods are called “nurseries” and may
+type of pod is made up of mothers and their calves.
+These maternity pods are called “nurseries” and

-also include elderly dolphins being protected within these pods.
-Babysitting (called "allomothering") in nursery pods
+may also include elderly dolphins being protected within these pods.
+Babysitting (called "allomothering") in nursery

-may change over time, even involving female dolphins of a different species.
-Atlantic Bottlenose pods consisting only of mother-calf
+pods may change over time, even involving female dolphins of a different species.
+Atlantic Bottlenose pods consisting only

-pairs and mothers with their most recent offspring are often found.
-“Juvenile” pods will include males and females
+of mother-calf pairs and mothers with their most recent offspring are often found.
+“Juvenile” pods will include

-who have left the nurseries and are not yet sexually mature.
-These pods provide the environment in which socially acceptable
+males and females who have left the nurseries and are not yet sexually mature.
+These pods provide the environment in which

-pod are fright, protection and family association.
-Factors which cause pods to disperse include aggression and the need to
+protection and family association.
+Factors which cause pods to disperse include aggression and the need to find food.

 Stories of dolphins saving